 2. Healthy Teeth:

-Curry chicken thigh recipes contain a high amount of manganese which is great for maintaining the strength of bones, connective tissues, cartilage, and bone marrow, which ultimately help in healthy teeth and gums.
+Curry chicken thigh recipes contain a high amount of manganese, which is excellent for maintaining the strength of bones, connective tissues, cartilage, and bone marrow, which ultimately helps in healthy teeth and gums.

 3. Healthy Brain: